 - Turn oven temperature down to 325 degrees and bake for 45-50 minutes.
 Check the cake after 40 minutes to be sure that it’s not cracking on top.
 If it is, remove it from the oven immediately.

 - Transfer the pan onto a cooling rack and place the pan of hot water from the oven underneath it.
 Cool for 30 minutes, then transfer the springform pan to the refrigerator and allow the cake to chill for at least 2-3 hours before serving.

-- Garnish top of cake with a thin layer of lemon curd and assorted berries.
+- Garnish top of cheesecake with a thin layer of store-bought or homemade lemon curd and assorted berries.